grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-codeigniter-4.md

 # Codeigniter 4 Installation

 This is a full tutorial of a suggested way to install Grocery CRUD Enterprise to your already existing project with Codeigniter 4 framework.
 For some people this tutorial may require too many steps.
-However have in mind that if you follow the instructions step by step you will have a successful installation as this page is actively updated.
+However, have in mind that if you follow the instructions step by step you will have a successful installation as this page is actively updated.

+There are two ways to install Grocery CRUD Enterprise to Codeigniter 4.
+If you are starting from scratch, and you haven't started your project yet, then you can download Grocery CRUD with the integration of the latest version of Codeigniter 4.
+Click the button that is saying "with Codeigniter v4".

+## Install Grocery CRUD to an existing project

+<h3>Prerequisites</h3>

+- You have purchased <a href="https://www.grocerycrud.com/enterprise" target="_blank">Grocery CRUD Enterprise</a> and
+  you have access to <a href="https://www.grocerycrud.com/users/" rel="nofollow" target="_blank">Client's page</a>.
+- PHP 7 or later.
+- You have <a href="https://getcomposer.org/" target="_blank">composer</a> installed

 <strong>Step 1.</strong> From the email that you've received or from the user's page (you will get instructions at the email of how to access user's page) download the file that say's "Without composer".
 Once you've downloaded it, unzip it!
 The folder structure that you will get is the following: